jepstein-eagle/adaptable/packages/adaptable/readme/faqs/look-and-feel-faq.md

 **Why can I not see the Context Menu in AdapTable (using ag-Grid)?**

-if you are using a trackpad then make sure that the allowContextMenuWithControlKey is set to true.
+If you are using a trackpad then make sure that the `allowContextMenuWithControlKey` is set to true.

 ## Help